 Brand reputation management starts with… brand monitoring!

-To be able to react to online mentions, your PR team have to be aware of everything that is being said about your company, product, or service online.
+To be able to react to online mentions, your PR team has to be aware of everything that is being said about your company, product, or service online.

 You can monitor mentions you’re interested in manually — type the name of your company into any search engine and examine the results one by one.